carlosmunoz/zanata-wiki/Raw-Documents.md

 In Zanata 2.0 an _experimental_ new feature was added to enable uploading and downloading additional types of documents.

-This new feature provides the ability to upload and download documents using the website, the REST interface, or the Maven Plugin.
+This new feature provides the ability to upload and download documents using the website, the REST interface, the CLI client or the Maven Plugin.

 ## Supported Formats
 Supported formats include: